soobinrho/soobinrho/README.md

 Aiming to do something more than that will have to come at least two months after.

-**July, 2022** Same as the last month.
-The goal of this month is to be able to not do what I don't want to do.

 <!---
 **August, 2022** Again, same as the